grovepond/BoomiGroovyTool/README.md

 2. In VS Code, run the command (Press F1) "Dev Containers: Open Folder in Container..."
 3. Find and open the folder BoomiGroovyTool
 4. Open sample.groovy
-5. Open a new terminal and run groovy -cp out/artifacts/BoomiGroovyTool.jar sample.groovy
+5. Open a new terminal in Visual Studio Code and run groovy -cp out/artifacts/BoomiGroovyTool.jar sample.groovy